 Video broadcasting comes with an immense pressure to get it all right from the beginning.
 Doing a live stream is just like going live on Television but with limited resources.
 Provided that a live streamer follows certain measures, perfecting a broadcast seems like an easy task.

-Apart from the common mistakes like Poor video/ audio quality and lack of adequate preparation, here are some of the most common mistakes that are to be avoided at any cost to make a good live stream.
+Alongside the mistakes like Poor video/ audio quality and lack of adequate preparation, here are some of the most common live streaming mistakes that are to be avoided at any cost.

 Power backups, lighting backups, batteries, cables, second pieces of key equipment etc., should be labeled and kept ready in a place so that any person can find them.

 Double checking the sound clarity before the stream starts is a standard.
 But what of after the live stream starts?
 You must know if your audio is up and running or is it broken.
 Accidentally clicking the mute button is also something that needs attention.